xmatters/xm-labs-steps-slack-pin-message/README.md

 # Installation

 ## Slack Setup
-You'll need to setup a slack app in order to pin messages.
+You'll need to setup a Slack app in order to pin messages.
 Follow these instructions for setting up an app and connecting it to your workspace.
 Make sure to give it `chat:write` and `pins:write` as User Token Scopes.
 [App Setup](https://api.slack.com/authentication/basics)

 Once done, take your OAuth User Access Token and create a constant in xMatters.
 Use this constant in the inputs of this step.